 1. Create a List for the Day

-If you're like most dental professionals, there's never truly a point you can reach where you'll be "done" with everything you have to do.
+If you're like most dental professionals, there's never truly a point you reach where you'll be "done" with everything you have to do.
 Rather, the list is ongoing.
 If you're constantly looking at the big picture, it's easy to become overwhelmed.

 Instead, approach each day individually and create a to-do list specifically for that day.
 Make sure the number of tasks you include and the time allotted for each is reasonable.
 Prioritize time-sensitive or urgent tasks, and leave easier tasks for the end of the day.
 Write your list down and put it somewhere you can access it often throughout the workday.